CRE Workforce Dynamics & Hiring in 2022

 Forbes J Rutherford, Rutherford International, 2021

-Everyone thinks they can work remotely but not everyone can.
-Knowing if a candidate or manager can work in a hybrid workforce environment is essential with the codifying of hybrid WFH/remote clauses in future hiring agreements.
+Everyone thinks they can work remotely, but not everyone can.
+Knowing whether a candidate or manager can work in a hybrid workforce environment is essential as hybrid WFH/remote clauses are codified in future hiring agreements.
 There is no sense in hiring an employee whose Personality DNA doesn’t conform to the direct manager or the firm’s culture.

 “Not All Managers Have the Agility to Lead a Distributive Workforce”